HerryTech/Excel-from-scratch/stage_1/Project/README.md

 - Working with tables and named ranges
 - Using Excel formulas (e.g., `IF`, `LEFT`, `SUBSTITUTE`)
 - Creating Pivot Tables and Pivot Charts
-- Applying filters, slicers, and timelines for interactivity
+- Applying filters, and slicers for interactivity
 - Basic dashboard design and layout formatting

 ### 6. Protection and Sharing